alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 Before getting started on the assessment web-app - you should have already had a conversation with your Turing project manager.
 They should have requested the following information from you:

-* A mobile phone number to set up an account for you on the app and for the safe haven.
+* A mobile phone number to set up an account for you on the assessment app.
 (This must be the number of the device you will have to hand for the duration of the project for MFA)
 * A completed data sets form (if you are a data provider) so that descriptions of any datasets can be added to the app differenciating between multiple data sets.

 Once your project manager has given you the go ahead, you're ready to get started!